-The Office of the State Auditor, in cooperation with the Utah Association of Special Districts, provides occasional in-person training for district governing boards.
-This training is required for new board members by Utah Code 17B-1-312, which requires that each member of a board of trustees of a local district shall, within one year after taking office, complete training developed by the Office of the State Auditor in cooperation with the Utah Association of Special Districts.
-A member of a board of trustees "takes office" each time the member is elected or appointed to a new term, which typically is every 4 years.

-The training is designed to help governing boards increase their understanding of their role, functions, and responsibilities.
-The course covers this manual's topics, as well emerging issues of which the Office of the State Auditor has become aware.
-An online training course that fulfills this requirement is available at training.auditor.utah.gov.
+Utah Code 17B-1-312 requires that each member of a board of trustees of a district shall, within one year after taking office, complete training developed by the Office of the State Auditor in cooperation with the Utah Association of Special Districts.
+A member of a board of trustees "takes office" each time the member is elected or appointed to a new term, which typically is every four years.
+This training is designed to help governing boards increase their understanding of their role, functions, and responsibilities.
+The course covers this manual's topics, as well as emerging issues of which the Office of the State Auditor has become aware.